antvis/github-config/README.md

    - Add a pre-canned comment explaining the decision
    - Close the issue

+### `resolved-pending-release.yml`

+This workflow will resolve issues that have been resolved and are pending release.

+When a release is published, the workflow will automatically:

+- Check if there are any issues that labeled with `resolved pending release`
+- If there are, it will add a comment to the issue with a message about the release
+- Close the issue

 ## Issue templates

 | Template                | Description                                                                               |